Do You Need to Work With a Real Estate Agent?

 Unless you routinely attend every open house in your neighborhood, you may not possess intimate information about the interiors of your neighbor's homes nor know why some sold for higher prices than others.
 Experienced agents have this knowledge and use it to position your home to sell at the highest possible price.

-- Top-notch marketing materials and proven selling systems.
+- Marketing materials and proven selling systems.

 - Professional virtual tours and photography.

 - Promotion at company meetings and MLS meetings.

 - Price guidance according to market data and recent sales.